hyperchomp/prgl/README.md

 ## Dependencies
 ### Install
 These dependencies must be installed separately from pr3d as the framework relies on them.
-* [GLFW](https://github.com/glfw/glfw) for a multitude of functionality, for example rendering and input. pr3d wraps a lot of GLFW functionality so you shouldn't normally need to call it directly.
+* [GLFW](https://github.com/glfw/glfw) (zlib) for a multitude of functionality, for example rendering and input. pr3d wraps a lot of GLFW functionality so you shouldn't normally need to call it directly.
     * I recommend building GLFW from source as a static library, this process is very similar to installing pr3d.
 The directions can be found [in the GLFW documentation](https://www.glfw.org/docs/latest/compile.html).

 #### Linking